turivishal/meta-resumable-upload-api/README.md

 node index.js
 ```

-## 6. Upload media using resumable upload api, Use Postman or any API explorer
+## 6. Upload media using resumable upload API
+Use Postman or any API explorer, Select your media file for upload
 ```
 curl --location 'http://localhost:2002/uploadMedia' \
 --form 'file=@"/path to media"'